marc-invalid/chipwhisperer-marc/doc/marc/keeloq/keeloq.md

 ### Keeloq data capture

-Loose collection of utilities to capture Keeloq data transmissions and annotate them to the power traces.
+Loose collection of utilities to capture Keeloq data transmissions and annotate them to power traces.

   - GNURadio flow to receive and demodulate RF messages
   - Keeloq OOK decoder to convert baseband to HEX values